 The garage door is one of the most utilized features in your home.
-The average person clicks their garage door button at least 4 times a day.
+The average person clicks their garage door button at least four times daily.
 Unfortunately, it is easy to overlook routine home garage door inspection and maintenance that will help reduce costs in the future.

-An at home garage door inspection doesn’t need to be very frequent and they take only a few minutes to complete.
+An at home garage door inspection doesn’t need to be very frequent and takes only a few minutes to complete.
 Early detection of garage door problems will keep repair costs low and ensure that you don’t need a full replacement any time soon.

 Monthly Inspections

-As stated earlier, this is the most important part of saving you money on your garage door.
-A normal monthly inspection is broken into a few key parts:
+As stated earlier, this is the most critical part of saving you money on your garage door.
+A regular monthly inspection is broken into a few essential parts:

 - Cursory assessment: Stand inside your garage with the door closed and look over the tracks, springs, cables, and mounting equipment.
-Simple wear and tear is normal.
-However, if you notice any signs of rust, broken parts, or loose hinges, then you should call a technician.
+Simple wear and tear is expected.
+However, you should call a technician if you notice any signs of rust, broken parts, or loose hinges.
 Also, do a quick test run of your garage door.
-Does it open/close at a steady rate or does it get stuck along the way?
+Does it open/close at a steady rate, or does it get stuck along the way?
 Remember to listen for any unnatural noises like screeching as well.

 - Balance Testing: Turn off your automated garage door and try hand-lifting.
-Stand in front of your garage door and lift up.
-It should open with only a small amount of force.
-If it seems extremely heavy or jammed, then your garage may have an alignment or balance issue.
+Stand in front of your garage door and lift it.
+It should open with only a tiny amount of force.
+If your garage seems extremely heavy or jammed, it may have an alignment or balance issue.

 Cleaning and Lubricating the Track

-Reducing noise in your garage can be as easy as lubricating the overheard track.
-Never make the mistake of using WD-40 though.
+Reducing noise in your garage can be as easy as lubricating the overhead track.
+Never make the mistake of using WD-40, though.
 It will evaporate within a week of application.
-You want to use a long lasting, silicone-based lubricant.
+You want to use a long-lasting, silicone-based lubricant.
 This will keep the track smooth and quiet.
-This is only necessary about once every six month if you’re using the right kind of garage door lubricant.
+If you’re using the right garage door lubricant, this is only necessary once every six months.

-Before lubricating the track, it is also a good idea to perform a through cleansing to get rid of grime and dirt that may be lodged in the track.
+Before lubricating the track, performing a thorough cleansing is also a good idea to eliminate the grime and dirt that may be lodged in it.
 Your garage door has dozens of moving parts that all grind against each other, so a lot of residue can build up quickly and cut the life of your garage door in half.
-Simply use a damp paper towel to scrub the insides of the track and use a metal solvent cleaner for any sticky materials.
+Simply use a damp paper towel to scrub the insides of the track and a metal-solvent cleaner for any sticky materials.

 Replacing the Weather Seals